IshanRai9/Machine-Leaning-Subject-Assignments/README.md

 # Machine-Leaning-Subject-Assignments
 Various Experiments from my Machine Learning Lab Educational Course

-This repository has 10 .ipynb and 2 pdf files of all the experiments I performed in the Machine Learning Lab Course;
+This repository has 10 .ipynb, 2 pdf files and 2 datasets of all the experiments I performed in the Machine Learning Lab Course;
 All of them were run on Google Colab;
 Unfortunately I don't have datasets for all of them but I assure you you can find them in kaggle with minimum effort The Experiments are as follows: